PizzaDAO/pizza-smartcontract/DeployPizzaV1.md

 ## Configure the chainlink oracle

 For this step, it is required that the chainlink node be operational and pointed to the OrderAPIOracle contract.
 This happens in another repository.

 At a high level:

 - Deploy the chainlink oracle with the proper configuration
 - Configure a bridge pointed to the API
 - set up the job that is expected to run.
 Get the job ID
 - come back to this repository and:

 - [] set the RAREPIZZAS_ORDER_API_MAINNET_JOB_ID environment variable in the .env file
 - [] set the RAREPIZZAS_ORDER_API_MAINNET_JOB_FEE environment variable in the .env file

-## Deploy the Mainnet OrderAPIConsumer.sol contract
+## Deploy the Ethereum OrderAPIConsumer.sol contract

 - [] ensure the CHAINLINK_MAINNET_TOKEN environment variable is set
 - [] ensure the RAREPIZZAS_ORDER_API_MAINNET_ORACLE_CONTRACT_ADDRESS environment variable is set